-Andrew is a graduate of Huron University College (MDiv, 2017) and the University of Manitoba (BA History, 2014).
-He is a postulant for ordination to the priesthood in the Diocese of Rupert's Land in the Anglican Church of Canada.
+The Rev. Andrew Rampton is a graduate of Huron University College (MDiv, 2017) and the University of Manitoba (BA History, 2014).
+He is a deacon in the Anglican Church of Canada.
 He has previously worked as a research assistant, non-profit arts administrator, and parish organist and choirmaster.

 The Rev. Dr. Larson-Miller earned a BA in music and a Masters of Liturgical Studies before completing her PhD in Theology (History and Liturgical Theology).
 Lizette came to Huron in 2015 from a position held since 1999 as Professor of Liturgy and Nancy and Michael Kaehr Chair at Church Divinity School of the Pacific/Graduate Theological Union, while serving as the dean of the chapel.
 In addition to many articles and book chapters, Lizette has written The Sacrament of Anointing the Sick, Drenched in Grace: Essays in Honor of Louis Weil (ed.), Medieval Liturgy: A Book of Essays, and Sacramentality Renewed: Contemporary Conversations in Sacramental Theology.

 Chaplaincy is a ministry service that is intended to support the entire Huron University College community.
 Chaplaincy at Huron is also the Anglican chaplaincy to all of Western University.
 Students, faculty and staff of all backgrounds and identities are all encouraged to seek out the chaplain for support and assistance of any kind.

 The chaplaincy team is available to listen, and offer advice, support, and encouragement.
 We are also responsible for the parish communities of St. John's Chapel.Tell us what you need, and we’ll tell you what we have to offer.
 If we are not able to provide the support, we will do our best to find someone who can.

 Huron University College is an institution rooted in the Anglican tradition.
 That unique heritage informs our identity and sets us apart from many other communities, including Western and its other affiliates.
 The chaplaincy is available to all people, regardless of their background, beliefs or religious identity.

 Chaplaincy is not about trying to convert anyone into any one way of thinking.
 It is not about promoting the Anglican Church of Canada, the Christian tradition, or religious belief in general.
 There are no fees for our services, and no strings attached.